MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 ### Object Types

-The GCSV Connector requires that at least the User object type be specified.
+The GCSV Connector requires that at least the User object type be selected.
 The choice of the Group object type is optional.

 The following image is an example of the *Object Types* page.